Eluder-based Regret for Stochastic Contextual MDPs: Proofs

 Thus, the following is an immediate corollary of~\cref{lemma:value-change-of-measure-main}. \begin{corollary} For any (non-contextual) policy $\pi$, two dynamics $P$ and $\widehat{P}$, and rewards function $r$ that is bounded in $[0,1]$ it holds that

 \end{corollary}

 We are now ready to prove the confidence bounds.
-Recall the reward bonuses $b_t^R, b_t^P$ defined in \cref{eq:reward-bonuses}. \begin{lemma*}[restatement of \cref{lemma:CB-rewards-approx-p-main}] Let $P_\star$ and $f_\star$ be the true context dependent dynamics and rewards.
+Recall the reward bonuses $b_{t,h}^R, b_{t,h}^P$ defined in \cref{eq:reward-bonuses}. \begin{lemma}[restatement of \cref{lemma:CB-rewards-approx-p-main}] Let $P_\star$ and $f_\star$ be the true context dependent dynamics and rewards.
 Let $\widehat{P}_t$ and $\widehat{f}_t$ be the approximated context-dependent dynamics and rewards at round $t$.
-Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$ we have \begingroup \allowdisplaybreaks
+Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$ the following holds. \begingroup \allowdisplaybreaks

-\endgroup \end{lemma*} \begin{proof} We have that \begingroup\allowdisplaybreaks
+\endgroup \end{lemma} \begin{proof} We have that \begingroup\allowdisplaybreaks